huanrenfeng/huanrenfeng.github.io/_posts/2020-11-19-switch-from-chrome-to-edge-to-vivaldi.md

 - It support Chrome plugins.
 - The settings window is great and I can find it right at the bottom left corner or press Ctrl+F12.
 - Select some words, and right click it to add it right to the "notes" in Vivaldi with it's web link.
   - Well, we all use Note apps like OneNote or Evernote to get it sync to all the platforms.
-But the in browser light weight note with some simple click is actually useful for some unimportant stuff.
+But the in browser light weight note with some simple click might be useful for some inconsequential stuff.
 - TBH, I don't care many of it's unique features, The no-flash-from-white-to-black feature is enough.

 ## Disadvantage